-For example, as an apartment community, it’s a great idea to share things residents can do while at home, such as apartment DIYs, at-home workouts, unique crafts, easy recipes, and so on.
-If you can devise tips that are directly connected with apartments and rentals and aim to help your residents in one way or another — even if it’s minimal — we recommend that you share them.
+For example, as an apartment community, it’s a great idea to share things residents can do at home, such as apartment DIYs, at-home workouts, unique crafts, easy recipes, etc. If you can devise tips directly connected with apartments and rentals and aim to help your residents in one way or another — even if it’s minimal — we recommend sharing them.

-To take it a step further, consider the different ways you can share content.
+To take it a step further, consider how you can share content.
 Don’t limit yourself to the caption of a social post.
 Combine the tips into a blog or downloadable infographic and promote that across your social accounts.

 4. Resident Events

-Brainstorm some ideas with your team for fun resident events to host where your residents can connect with each other and engage with your property.
-Once you have the details nailed down, make sure to promote these virtual get-togethers all over social media and in your resident e-newsletter.
+Brainstorm some ideas with your team for fun resident events to host where your residents can connect and engage with your property.
+Once you have the details nailed down, promote these virtual get-togethers all over social media and in your resident e-newsletter.

 You can even turn each event you host into a Facebook event or group — allowing your residents to engage and receive real-time updates.

-Assuming the majority of your residents are over the age of 21, a great event idea is a happy hour where each resident needs to craft their own unique drink to bring to the party.
-Events like this that play off of things your residents already enjoy are the best ones!
+Assuming the majority of your residents are over 21, a great event idea is a happy hour where each resident needs to craft their unique drink to bring to the party.
+Events like this that play off of things your residents enjoy are the best!

 5. Property Tour

 Looking to sign a new lease this month?
 Create a property tour on Instagram Reels.
 Why?
 Because most consumers search the web before making a purchase decision.
-What better way to start showing off your property and all of its fabulous amenities than with a quick video tour.
+What better way to start showing off your property and its fabulous amenities than with a quick video tour?
 Hop on that golf cart and start filming!

 6. Share Giveaways

-Instead of having just a one-time-only event, you could have monthly, bi-monthly, or even weekly small giveaways to not only earn more social media followers but also increase engagement and reach.
+Instead of just a one-time-only event, you could have monthly, bi-monthly, or even weekly small giveaways to earn more social media followers and increase engagement and reach.
 This could be something as simple as a gift card, custom swag, event tickets, discount on rent, etc. You could even team up with local shops or restaurants to make it happen and advertise to both of your circles of influence.